ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    C1-Ultra CPU.
 This needs to be enabled for revisions r0p0 and r1p0 and is still open.

+For C1-Premium, the following errata build flags are defined :

+-  ``ERRATA_C1PREMIUM_3502731``: This applies errata 3502731 workaround to
+   C1-Premium CPU.
+This needs to be enabled for revision r0p0, and is fixed in r1p0.

 DSU Errata Workarounds
 ----------------------